classProgrammer/horus_info/CLC3_DOCUMENTATION.md

     > ```

 - **GET `/dialogflow/requests`** and **GET `/watson/requests`** return
-    the last request to the dialogflow and watson webhook respectively.
+    the last request to the Dialogflow and Watson webhook respectively.

 ### Rasa

 Since Rasa is just a framework for chatbots and doesn't offer any cloud solution itself, it was wrapped in a docker container, which was then deployed to an Azure multi-container environment.
-The images are created with the .Docker files and pushed to an Azure container registry.
+The images are created with the .Dockerfiles and pushed to an Azure container registry.
 From there they can be pulled into the multi-container environment with a docker-compose file.
-The dockerfiles and docker-compose files can be found in the folder `rasa`, together with the actions, data, models and the domain for rasa itself.
+The .Dockerfiles and docker-compose files can be found in the folder `rasa`, together with the actions, data, models and the domain for rasa itself.

-The **Rasa Action Server** is used for custom commands, while **Rasa** is the Core of the application that is provided by rasa docker image.
+The **Rasa Action Server** is used for custom commands, while **Rasa** is the Core of the application that is provided by Rasa docker image.
 Rasa handles the whole NLP/NLU part.
 It is used to create and run the model and handles the whole chat.
 The action server is used for data validation/collection and communication with external components.
 The Rasa action server was used for the entity/data collection from the chat.
-Furthermore, the action server is a backend which can validate data components and communicate with external services and takes care of the submission of the collected data to the REST service.
+Furthermore, the action server is a backend that can validate data components and communicate with external services and takes care of the submission of the collected data to the REST service.

 The frontend for rasa can be found in the folder `frontend`.